submagr/Fast-Forward/Bootstrap/CSS.md

     * Is positioned relative to the nearest *positioned* ancestor

 ## Font-Size
+Relative lengths:
+- rem: Relative to the font-size of the root element
+- em: Relative to font-size of the element
+- vw(vh): Relative to 1% of the width(height) of the viewport
+- vmin(vmax): Relative to 1% of the viewport's smaller(bigger) dimension

+Absoulute Lengths:
+- px: 1/96 inch.
+(Also equals 1 pixel for low dpi devices)

 ## Viewport:
 - Viewport controls how a page is displayed on mobile devices